 Working Full-Time

 Don’t submit a disability claim while working full-time.
 With a job, this proves that you’re not losing wages.
-Thus, you disqualify for benefits.
+Thus, you are disqualified for benefits.
 While seeking disability benefits, your employment situation may change.
 Impairments can reduce or stop work activity.
 Provide information regarding your work status.
 You want to prove how the impairment affects your employment.

 Filing Back-to-Back Claims